This page discusses render channels in general, with links to pages for more details.

 Render channels are generated at render time based on the user's selection before rendering.
 Most render channels have parameters that can be customized to further assist the composting process.
 These parameters are described on each render element's individual page, along with some common uses and any additional notes on their generation and usage.

-The list of render channels that are supported by V-Ray can be found on the
+The list of render channels that are supported by V-Ray can be found on the List of Supported Render Channels page.
+All render channels support native V-Ray materials.

 ||out Network|| > V-Ray Render Elements node > V-Ray > Render Channel